bmartino1/Docker-BitcoinKnotsGUI/README.md

 ![image](https://github.com/user-attachments/assets/a20cc3ec-8af6-40a9-bb6a-cd9019157a87)

-The Bitcoin Core data directory is set to `/config/.bitcoin` by default.
+The Bitcoin knots data directory is set to `/config/.bitcoin` by default.
 A volume is created for `/config`, but you might want to mount the `/config/.bitcoin` directory on another volume or bind mount.

 You can even mount subdirectories of the Bitcoin data directory.
 These are the most important: